NVIDIA/spark-rapids/README.md

 Pooled GPU memory allocation can be enabled to improve performance, but this should not be used if you want to use operators that also use GPU memory like XGBoost or Tensorflow, as the pool it allocates cannot be used by other tools.
-To enable pool GPU memory allocation set config `spark.executor.plugins` to `ai.rapids.spark.GpuResourceManager`
+To enable pool GPU memory allocation set config `spark.rapids.memory.gpu.pooling.enabled` to `true`.

 See documentation for [configs](docs/configs.md).